 Should I go to University or not?

-Whilst holding a degree was common place amongst airline pilots in the past, it is becoming more and more common to see cadets going straight from A-Levels into flight training.
-With the recent increase in tuition fees it seems this trend will further increase in the coming years.
+Whilst holding a degree was common place amongst airline pilots in the past, it is becoming more and more common to see prospective pilots going straight from A-Levels or secondary education in to commercial flight training.
+With the fairly recent increase in University tuition fees it seems this trend will likely increase further in the coming years.

 It is worth noting that while many European airlines do not require a degree, it is still a mandatory requirement for many foreign airlines, particularly in the United States, the Far East and Asia.